Eli-Chandler/FlatExpenseManager/README.md

 Add a new mongodb atlas and use the connection string here.
 Either create a database called 'FlatExpenses' and a collection inside called 'transactions' or modify these values to your current database.

 That's it!
 Now either host locally or online (:

+## Room for improvement

+* Allow expenses to be sent to an individual user

+Asynchronous backend - currently sending an alert blocks other actions.
+Why I don't fix this?
+If I had made this project from scratch I would have, however one of my flatmates started this as a 'chore notifier' and I added the transactions feature.
+I didn't want to steal any of their code so I only included my parts.
+Flask & Requests could be replaced with Quart & AioHTTP very easily to avoid blocking.
+However considering this project is intended for flats, so small userbases I don't think it will be an issue.